 - they are unable or virtually unable to walk, or have no feet or legs

-- they are assessed as being both "100% disabled" because of eyesight loss, and not less than 80% disabled because of deafness, and need someone with them when they are outdoors
+- they are assessed as being both "100% disabled" because of loss of eyesight and not less than 80% disabled because of deafness and need someone with them when they are outdoors

 - they are severely mentally impaired with severe behavioural problems and qualify for the highest rate of the care component